-A public record must be maintained for each in review.
+A public record must be maintained for each review of anti-dumping measures undertaken by the Commission.
 The public record must contain, among other things, a copy of all submissions from interested parties.

 Documents included in the public record may be examined at the Commission office by contacting the case manager on the details provided below.
-Alternatively, the public record is available at www.adcommission.gov.au.
+Alternatively, the public record is available at www.adcommission.gov.au